 Obviously, nothing can undo the ongoing pain or death of a child, but parents do have legal recourse.
 Manufacturers and distributors of playthings have a duty of care to the public and can be sued for product liability if they introduce a dangerous product into the marketplace that causes serious harm.
 Families deserve not only financial compensation for their child’s medical costs and pain and suffering, but the opportunity to protect other children from falling victim to similar negligence.

-At Compass Law Group, PC, we are deeply committed to holding those responsible for causing children harm accountable.
+At Compass Law Group, LLP, we are deeply committed to holding those responsible for causing children harm accountable.
 We have a solid record of successful outcomes.

 Common Injuries from Defective Toys